urieltan/tp/docs/DeveloperGuide.md

 ![PredicateClassDiagram](images/showTagFunction/TaskTagMatchesKeywordPredicate.png)

-The way these predicate works is very similar, where the `ContactTagMatchesKeywordPredicate` handles the Person object and the `TaskTagMatchesKeywordPredicate` handles the task object.
+The way these predicate works is very similar, where the `ContactTagMatchesKeywordPredicate` handles the Person object and the `TaskTagMatchesKeywordPredicate` handles the Task object.

 `ContactTagMatchesKeywordPredicate` implements `Predicate<Person>`.
 `TaskTagMatchesKeywordPredicate` implements `Predicate<Task>`.

-* `ContactTagMatchesKeywordPredicate` returns true if the tag input matches the contact's tags.
+* `ContactTagMatchesKeywordPredicate` returns true if the tag input matches one of the contact's tags.
-* `TaskTagMatchesKeywordPredicate` returns true if the tag input matches the task's (event's or todo's) tags.
+* `TaskTagMatchesKeywordPredicate` returns true if the tag input matches one of the task's (event's or todo's) tags.

 ##### Command:
  The class diagram